loclapp/locl/README.md

 You can find a complete demo in the [apps/demo folder](apps/demo) and another one simpler [on StackBlitz](https://stackblitz.com/edit/ivy-ovy4cd) (it can take a long time to load the first time because ivy support on StackBlitz is still WIP).

 ### Core
 A library with various utility functions to help you with \$localize.

 - [Documentation](libs/core)

 ### CLI
 Dev tools to help you with `$localize` and Angular i18n.

 - [Documentation](libs/cli)

+### Roadmap
+We have a bunch of features planned on our roadmap, but you can see the features requested by the community and vote for the ones that you want the most on https://locl.hellonext.co/.

 ### License